Aliases for PC Gene

 GeneCards Summary for PC Gene

 PC (Pyruvate Carboxylase) is a Protein Coding gene.
 Diseases associated with PC include pyruvate carboxylase deficiency and pyruvate carboxylase deficiency, benign type.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include biotin carboxylase activity and pyruvate carboxylase activity.
+Among its related pathways are Infectious disease and Metabolism.
+GO annotations related to this gene include ligase activity and biotin carboxylase activity.

 UniProtKB/Swiss-Prot for PC Gene